All FactSet Plans & Pricing

 FactSet Pricing Overview

-FactSet has 4 pricing plans ranging from $333 to $2,500/user/year.
-The FactSet Workstation Basic plan costs $3,996/user/year, best for individual analysts needing basic financial data.
-The FactSet Workstation Standard plan costs $12,000/user/year, best for buy-side analysts and portfolio managers.
-The FactSet Workstation Premium plan costs $30,000/user/year, best for equity research teams and hedge funds.
-The FactSet Enterprise/API plan requires contacting sales for a custom quote and is designed for large institutions and quant funds needing programmatic access.
+FactSet uses custom pricing — contact their sales team for a quote.
+The FactSet Workstation plan requires contacting sales for a custom quote and is designed for analysts and portfolio managers needing fundamental financial data.
+The FactSet Workstation with Estimates plan requires contacting sales for a custom quote and is designed for buy-side analysts who rely on estimates and consensus data.
+The FactSet Workstation with Analytics plan requires contacting sales for a custom quote and is designed for equity research teams and hedge funds needing risk and attribution.
+The FactSet Enterprise / API plan requires contacting sales for a custom quote and is designed for large institutions and quant funds requiring programmatic data access.

 The median FactSet customer pays $25,160/year based on 4 verified purchases.